mide22/ScanCropper/README.md

 python scan_cropper.py --dir /path/to/input/dir --odir /path/to/output/dir
 ```

-You can customize the processing with several options:
+You can customize the processing with several options.
+Here are some, have a look to [arg_parse.py](arg_parse.py) for more and using environment variables:

     `--dir`                     or  `-d`    Specify the location of the scans to process.
     `--odir`                    or  `-o`    Specify where to save the output images.
+    `--pdir`                    or  `-po`   Specify where to move processed scans.
     `--output-format`           or  `-of`   Defines the image output format [jpg (default) or png].
+    `--output-jpeg-quality`                 Defines the quality of jpeg image output, 1-100.
+    `--watch`                   or  `-w`    Specify weather to watch input location for new scans and process them.
     `--manual-name`             or  `-mn`   Independently shows each image and asks for the image name before saving.
     `--manual-metadata`         or  `-mm`   Independently shows each image and asks for individual metadata to attach to the image (only possible for jpg as output format).
     `--num-threads`             or  `-n`    Number of threads to use (default: system number of cores).
-    `--pic-size-diff`           or  `-s`    Approximate size difference between scanned images, as a percent.
-Set lower if images are of varying sizes (default: 0.80).
     `--thresh`                  or  `-t`    Threshold value for determining photo edges.
 Use higher values for brighter images, lower for tighter cropping (default: 230).
-    `--photos-per-scan`         or  `-i`    Number of photos to look for per scanned image (default: 1).
     `--blur`                    or  `-b`    Amount of blur to apply when processing.
 Different values may affect how well scans are found and cropped.
 Must be an odd number greater than 1 (default: 9).
     `--output-file-name-prefix` or  `-p`    Prefix string to append to the start of output image file names.
+    `--output-file-name-prefix-strftime`    Prefix string, strftime formatted to get datetime.

 ## Credit
-This project is an up to date and extended version of https://github.com/kosenina/ScannedImageMultiCrop/tree/master.
+This project is an up to date and extended version of https://github.com/murniox/ScanCropper,
+which is an up to date and extended version of https://github.com/kosenina/ScannedImageMultiCrop/tree/master.

 Usefull links: